Sell Inherited House Houston Tx - we buy inherited houses for cash

 Key Steps in the Texas Probate Process

 A family member, the named executor, or probate attorney files a petition to submit a probate application to the county court (often the probate court) where the deceased resided.
 A death certificate and original will (if available) must be included.
+At this point, a case number is assigned, but probate is not yet open, and the court is still processing the request.
+The county clerk issues an official notice called a citation for at least 10 days.
 This generally must be filed within 4 years of the person’s death.

 Appointing an Executor or Administrator

-The court issues letters testamentary to officially appoint someone to act on behalf of the estate.
+After the hearing, the court issues letters testamentary to officially appoint someone to act on behalf of the estate, after they take an oath.
 This person will manage assets, pay debts, and oversee the distribution of property.
-In Texas, the court may authorize independent administration via letters of administration to streamline legal procedures if there is no will.
+In Texas, the court may authorize dependent administration via letters of administration to streamline legal procedures if there is no will.

 Inventorying and Valuing Assets